foldda/rda/README.md

 #### _Using interface IRda_

-A class implements the two methd defined in _IRda interface_ to specify how its properties can be stored in and be restored from an Rda container, for serialization:
+A class implements these two method defined in _IRda interface_ to specify how it can be converted to and from an Rda container, for serialization:

 * **ToRda()**: produces an Rda container object that contains specific properties of the object.